-The literature on robust control relies on identifying and then ameliorating worst outcomes (Hansen et al 2006, Sargent and Hansen 2008 and Williams 2007).
+The literature on robust control relies on identifying and then ameliorating worst outcomes (Hansen et al. 2006, Sargent and Hansen 2008 and Williams 2007).
 The planner considers a family of possible models, without assigning probabilities to their occurrence.
 Then that model is identified which, if true, would result in a worse outcome than any other model in the family.
 Policy is designed to minimize this maximally bad outcome (hence 'min-max' is another name for this approach).
-The appeal of this technique is that it provides insurance against the worst anticipated outcome.
-However, this technique has also been criticized for two main reasons.
-First, it is unnecessarily costly to assume that the worst will happen all the time (irrespective of how it is defined).
-Second, the worst may be expected to happen rarely and therefore it is an event that planners know the least about.
-It is odd to focus the policy analysis on an event that is the least known (Sims 2001).
-Confidence in robust control is not measured explicitly.
-It manifests itself in the following form: the planner will have maximally ameliorated the worst that is thought to be possible.
+In robust control one does not assess the confidence explicitly.
+Confidence manifests itself in the following form: the planner will have maximally ameliorated the worst that is thought to be possible.
 The optimization is not of the substantive outcome (growth, employment, etc.) but rather of ameliorating adversity.
 In this sense min-max is robust to uncertainty.